StunkStunk

 setParams(params)

-Update the fetcher params and immediately trigger a fresh fetch.
+Update fetcher params and trigger a fresh fetch.
+Pass null for a key to remove it.

 postsChunk.setParams({ category: "engineering" });